2005ikram/16-bit-Adder-Architecture-Comparison/analysis/boolean_derivation.md

 # Boolean Derivation

 ## Purpose

 After defining the behavior of digital circuits using truth tables, the next step is to derive the Boolean equations that describe this behavior mathematically.

 These equations form the foundation of digital hardware because every logic gate and every arithmetic circuit can be implemented directly from Boolean expressions.

-In this chapter, the Boolean equations of the Half Adder, Full Adder, and Carry Lookahead Adder are derived step by step from their corresponding truth tables.
+In this chapter, the Boolean equations of the Half Adder, Full Adder, and Carry Lookahead Adder are derived from their corresponding truth tables.

+---

 ## Design Flow

 Every combinational digital circuit follows the same engineering process: